akash-aman/College-Project/Home_Automation/README.md

 # AI based Home Automation
- IFTTT(Create conditions) , blynk library( for Http rquests ) and Google Assistant ( interface ) are used
+ IFTTT(Create conditions) , blynk library( for Http requests ) and Google Assistant ( interface ) are used